Master of Business Administration (Leadership)

 If you do not satisfy any of the above you will need to undertake an English language proficiency test and achieve the following scores as below:

 - An International English Language Testing System (IELTS Academic) overall band score of at least 6.0 overall with a minimum 5.5 in each subset; or

 - Test of English as a Foreign Language (TOEFL) - Requires 550 or better overall & minimum TWE score of 4.5 (Paper Based Test), or 75 or better overall and no score less than 17 (Internet Based Test); or

 - Pearson Test of English Academic (PTE Academic) - Requires an overall score of 54 with no sub-score less than 46; or

 - An Occupational English Test with Grades A or B only in each of the four components.

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.

 International Students should visit http://www.cqu.edu.au/international for further information.

 Each student will be assessed individually.

-The fees listed are indicative only and based on enrolling in a full-time study load for one academic year (generally, this is eight units over two terms).
-Your actual fees may vary depending on the units you select and the number you study per term.
+Fees are indicative only and are calculated upon enrolment and recalculated after any enrolment change made prior to the census date.
+The First-Year Indicative Fee listed is based on enrolling in a full-time study load for one academic year (generally, this is eight units for a masters degree).
+Your fees may vary depending on the units you select and the number you study per term.
 Fees are reviewed annually and are subject to change.
-Understanding your fees
+Understanding your fees.